camroga/camroga.github.io/index.md

   <code>Medellín/Colombia - Montevideo/Uruguay</code></p>

 > <code>Flutter developer - Internal project</code><br>
-A mobile application that provides a channel to communicate employees with human resources.
+A mobile application that provides a channel to communicate with employees with human resources.
 It has four functionalities: publishing activities, sharing kudos, conducting surveys, and a module for complaints, suggestions, and claims.
 (Flutter, Dart, Room, and Firebase).<br>

 > <code>Senior Android Developer - Oca</code><br>
 A fintech android application that allows seeing movements in real-time, blocks cards and recharges your balance on your phone among others.
 (Android, Kotlin, Gradle, Firebase, Jetpack, Coroutines, Itau Retrofit develop, Junit, Mockito, and Espresso).<br>

 > <code>Senior Android Developer – Internal project</code><br>
-An Android application that allows the inspector role to access a set of questions after validating that the person is in the place where a lot of cars are located.
+An Android application that allows the inspector role to access a set of questions after validating that the person is in a place where a lot of cars are located.
 These questions are of a single answer or multiple answers.
 In addition to this, in some cases, the user must take photos that are part of the evidence.
-(Android, Kotlin, Gradle, Camera 2, Camera X as an upgrade, Location, Jetpack , and Dagger, Coroutines, Retrofit, Room, Junit, Mockito, and Espresso).<br>
+(Android, Kotlin, Gradle, Camera 2, Camera X as an upgrade, Location, Jetpack, and Dagger, Coroutines, Retrofit, Room, Junit, Mockito, and Espresso).<br>

 > <code>Senior Backend Developer - Uruguayan government</code><br>
 The ACCE project provides access to information on purchases and contracts of the government.
 (Java, Postgres, JSON schema, Velocity, Jersey, Swagger, and Maven).<br>